Elite50/slate/source/includes/_profile-object.md

 EmailSends | EmailSendOrganization | The organization who sent the email
  | EmailSendWhen | The date and time that the profile was sent the email
  | EmailSendParent | A reference to a parent interaction for this email send
+ | EmailSendContent | The full body of the email
+ | EmailSendSubject | The subject of the email
+ | EmailSendReplyTo | The reply-to email address
+ | EmailSendSenderEmail | The sender email address
+ | EmailSendSenderName | The name associated with the sender email address
+ | EmailSendUser | The Crowdskout user who sent the email
+ | EmailSendDelivery | The date and time that the email was delivered to the recipient's inbox
  | EmailSendService | The service this email was sent through
  | EmailSendEmail | The email address that the email was sent to
  | EmailSendEmailing | The name of the general emailing this email was sent in